 - ②A corporate governance committee, chaired by the Director or Managing Officer in charge of corporate planning, shall be established under the Board of Directors.
 The Corporate Governance Committee shall deploy measures for advancing in thorough compliance and promote efforts to address cross-sectional challenges in coordination with the relevant sections.

 2. Systems relating to the storage and administration of the information in relation to Directors’ execution of their duties

-Meeting minutes and other information related to Directors’ execution of their duties shall be retained and administered by responsible sections pursuant to laws, regulations and internal regulations as well as shall be available to Directors and Company Auditors for examination when the need arises.
+The minutes of meetings of the Board of Directors and other information related to Directors’ execution of their duties shall be retained and administered by responsible sections pursuant to laws, regulations and internal regulations, and shall be made available to Directors and Audit & Supervisory Board members for examination when the need arises.

 3. Rules and other systems relating to management of the risk of loss

 - ③To prepare for a large-scale disaster, action manuals and business continuity plans shall be formulated, and drills shall be carried out.

 4.Systems to ensure efficient execution of duties by Directors

 - ①Important matters regarding corporate management shall be deliberated at the Executive Committee and other meetings prior to decision-making.

 - ②The Board of Directors shall clarify responsibilities regarding the execution of Managing Officers’ and Executive General Managers’ duties, and shall supervise their execution.